onqtam/headjack/docs/why/100_1k_10k_words.md

 Attention is all you have
 Normativity
 Multi Scale Competency Architecture
+The great replacement theory/project - what do you want to be replaced with?
+OpenCI - open by design, open forever
+The akashic records
+Democratic programming
 Thermodynamic Integration/Optimization
+Syntropic imperative
 The [Collective] Thermodynamic Imperative
     integrate/synergize/cooperate or suffer/die
 HumanityOS